Berehove, Yalta Municipality, Crimea

 Berehove is located on Crimea's southern shore at an elevation of 77 m.
 The settlement is located 10.5 km west from Simeiz, which it is administratively subordinate to.
 Its population was 478 in the 2001 Ukrainian census.
 Current population:

+Demographics

+According to the Ukrainian national census in 2001, Berehove had a population of 478 inhabitants.
+It is estimated that Ukrainians constitute a majority in the settlement, followed by a large ethnic Russian minority and smaller Belarusian and Crimean Tatar communities.
+The majority of all non-Russian ethnic groups in the town speaks the Russian language as their primary tongue, with the only exception being the Crimean Tatar community.
+The exact native language composition was as follows: